 Hiking from Daimon-zaka

-We started from Daimon-zaka to visit Kumano Nachi Shrine and Nachi Waterfall that were located halfway up Nachi Mountain, about 350m above sea level.
-We parked the car near Daimon-zaka entrance.
-Kumano Nachi Shrine and Nachi Waterfall have parking, but we walked from Daimon-zaka to Nachi Waterfall enjoying the cobbled slope with mossy stone steps and cider trees.
+We started from Daimon-zaka to visit Kumano Nachi Shrine and Nachi Waterfall that were located halfway up Nachi Mountain.
+We parked the car near Daimon-zaka entrance. and walked to Nachi Waterfall enjoying the cobbled slope with mossy stone steps and cider trees.
 The mountain path from Daimon-zaka was a cobblestone staircase (600m long with 267 stairs) with a gentle slope and it was paved and lined with centuries–old trees to produce cool shade.
 Kumano Nachi Shrine is located 330m above sea level, so the temperature and weather are fairly stable, but rain gear, hat, towel and water would be preferable to bring.

 Camphor Tree Climbing at Kumano Nachi Shrine